ocoboco/react-ssr-fork/README.md

   render() {
     return (
       <div>
         {this.state.isClient ?
-'I run on server' : 'I run on client'}
+'I run on client' : 'I run on server'}
       </div>
     );
   }